-If you’re a full time SEO then it is likely you track a huge range of metrics on your site.
+If you’re a full time SEO then it is likely you track a huge range of metrics on your site and you are not so bothered about how to improve CTR.

 Most people tend to focus on where they rank, the amount of traffic they are getting and how much money they are making.